DEMONSTRATED PROTECTION through reliable Ig replacement

 RAPID IMPROVEMENTS in functional ability*

-PATH, one of two clinical trials, was the largest ever CIDP study, evaluating 207 patients
+PATH, one of two clinical studies, was the largest ever in Ig for CIDP, evaluating 207 patients

-In the clinical studies, the most common reactions, observed in >5% of subjects, were headache, asthenia, hypertension, nausea, pain in extremity, hemolysis, influenza-like illness, leukopenia, and rash.
-A serious adverse reaction was hemolysis.
+In clinical studies of patients being treated for CIDP, the most common adverse reactions, observed in >5% of subjects, were headache, asthenia, hypertension, nausea, pain in extremity, hemolysis, influenza-like illness, leukopenia, and rash.

 Privigen response rates among responders graph